binsentsu/home-assistant-solaredge-modbus/README.md

 1. Enable wifi direct on the inverter by switching the red toggle switch on the inverter to "P" position for less than 5 seconds.
 2. Connect to the inverter access point like you would for a normal wifi network.
 The wifi password is published at the right side of the inverter.
 3. Open up a browser and go to http://172.16.0.1 > Site Communication.
 From this webpage you can enable modbus TCP without setApp or installer account.

+# Credits
+Credit for multiple inverter support on this integration goes to: https://github.com/julezman/home-assistant-solaredge-modbus/tree/multiple_inverters

+I first used that branch as-is, but needed to start this fork becasue Home Assistant evolved and more changes were needed (like energy dashboard), and I wanted to be able to make it easier to merge them from the upstream.